 But in recent decades, many biologists have noticed that inheritance of genes can not alone explain all the traits that we observe in living things.
 For example, many animals appear to "inherit" behaviors to offspring and others by imitation.
 Also, many animals seem to "inherit" or pass on structures created by them to their offspring, which have an influence on their chances of survival and reproduction.

 Especially in the field of human evolution, it seems that we must consider these other modes of inheritance: humans have many cultural traits and technologies that have no genetic basis (or: the variation in cultural traits we see in the world does not correspond to a variation in genotypes), and yet these traits vary and are transmitted to others in a population, even selectively (some traits are transmitted more than others).

 So many biologists suggested that we need to expand the definition of evolutionary theory to explain the variation, selection and transmission of phenotypic traits and things that are not very tightly linked to genes and to generation change.
-Cultural evolution, i.e. the changes and distributions of behaviors, beliefs, norms, knowledge, technologies, worldviews, institutions, and other cultural traits in populations, can be studied and explained with the help of this extended theory of evolution.
+Cultural evolution, i.e. the changes and distributions of behaviors, beliefs, norms, knowledge, technologies, worldviews, institutions, and other cultural traits in populations, can be studied and explained with the help of this generalized or extended theory of evolution.

 Comparing gene-focused approaches and phenotype-focused approaches to evolution

 What changes in the population are focused on?

 The frequency and distribution of genes / alleles (involved in the expression of a trait)